avramirez/iOS-drawing-animation/README.md

 ### Video - MPMoviePlayerController

-This process uses a video file to present the handwritting animation, I used Adobe Flash to make the animation then export it to a .mov or .mp4 video.
+This process uses a video file to present the handwritting animation, I use Adobe Flash to make the animation then export it to a .mov or .mp4 video.

 Pros: